 * At the beginning of World War II, fighter planes were generally built for speed and maneuverability.
-During the war, however, emphasis was increasingly placed on size and power, and the last generation of piston engine fighters could be could be simply characterized by the term "brutes".
+During the war, however, emphasis was increasingly placed on size and power, and the last generation of piston engine fighters could be simply characterized by the term "brutes".
 The British contribution to these powerful aircraft was a series of Hawker fighters, the "Typhoon", "Tempest", and "Sea Fury".
 This document provides a history and description of these aircraft.

 * The Hawker Typhoon was the result of Air Ministry specification "F.18/37", which reached final form in early 1938 and specified a heavily armed interceptor to destroy heavy long-range escort fighters.
 The specification called for an armament of twelve 7.7-millimeter (0.303-caliber) Browning machine guns, or preferably four 20-millimeter cannon if development of these weapons then in progress proceeded on course.
 Such heavy armament meant a heavy aircraft, and so a very powerful piston engine.